BouaklineMahdi/BlackJack/README.md

 # BlackJack

-The C code provided is a concise implementation of a text-based Blackjack game.
-Players start with two cards and decide whether to "hit" or "stand," while the dealer follows a basic strategy, ultimately determining the winner based on hand values in this console-based rendition.
+The provided C code is a simple implementation of a text-based Blackjack game.
+The game begins with the player receiving two initial cards, displayed in the console.
+The player is then prompted to choose whether to "hit" (take another card) or "stand" (keep the current hand).
+The dealer follows a basic strategy, hitting until their hand reaches a total of at least 17.
+The game concludes by determining the winner based on the hand values, with special consideration for the Ace's flexible value.
+This console-based Blackjack game serves as a foundation that can be further enhanced with additional features or a graphical user interface for a more engaging player experience.